microbiomedata/nmdc-server/web/README.md

 ## Stateless requests

 This application serves data from a stateless database, so queries can be cached, and many requests only need to be loaded once.

+## DataHarmonizer Hacks

+Several hacks were needed in order to get DataHarmonizer working in this application.
+You can find code references for these by searching for `HACK-DH`.